-Despite recent advances in petroleum technologies for exploration, prospection and enhanced oil/gas recovery in unconventional shale reservoirs, this sedimentary rock type -the most abundant on Earth- still remains the least studied and poorly understood.
-Among the many reasons for under-representation of shales in scientific studies, we can include very low permeability, chemical reactivity with liquids and the difficulty to preserve natural samples (Ewy, 2015).
-OM adds another level of complexity as its content, type and maturity will determine the gas/oil storage capacity of the shale, influence most of its physical responses from various tools (lab, logs and models) and affect transport and mechanical properties of the formation(s), especially in near well conditions.
+Despite recent advances in petroleum technologies for exploration, prospection and enhanced oil/gas recovery in unconventional tight gas shale reservoirs, this sedimentary rock type -the most abundant on Earth- still remains the least studied and poorly understood.
+Among the many reasons to that under-representation of shales in scientific studies we can quote its very low permeability, its chemical reactivity with liquids or the difficulty to preserve natural samples (Ewy, 2015).
+OM adds another level of complexity as its content, type and maturity will gauge the gas/oil storage capacity of the shale, influence most of its physical responses from various tools (lab, logs and models) and affect transport and mechanical properties of the formation(s), especially in near well

-The rock physics literature investigating the effect of OM is often limited to its weight fraction content represented by the total organic carbon (TOC) and studies investigating other OM parameters aren't as frequent.
+Unfortunately, OM is way too often restricted to its weight fraction content represented by the total organic carbon (TOC).
 Hence its real impact on the physical-chemical properties of shales is over-simplified.
 For instance, it was shown that shale elastic response and its anisotropy are considerably affected by OM maturity (Emmanuel et al., 2016), its orientation and distribution (Vernik and Nur, 1992; Sayers, 2013).
-Likewise, Delle Piane et.al.
-(2017) demonstrated that the presence of highly mature OM leads to unusually high conduction and dielectric permittivity within a shale, and Josh et.al.
-(2016) substantiate this finding with compacted synthetic shales and numerical simulation that both non-conductive oM can play a role.
+Likewise Delle Piane et.al.
+(2017) demonstrated that the presence of highly mature graphene leads to unusually high conduction and dielectric permittivity within a shale, and Josh et.al.
+(2016) substantiate this finding with compacted synthetic shales and numerical simulation that both non-conductive and conductive OM can play a role.

-The intrinsic complexities of natural shales (e.g. mineralogy, compaction-diagenesis history, heterogeneity) and the various parameters/properties involved in shale studies make it difficult to understand them properly.
-Through the study of artificial shales we can create and analyse samples with great repeatability under controlled conditions and focus on one or two variables of interest.
+The intrinsic complexities of natural shales (mineralogy, compaction-diagenesis history, heterogeneity...) and the various parameters/properties involved in shale studies bring strong barriers to properly understand them.
+Through the study of artificial shales we can create and analyse samples with great repeatability and focus on one or two variable of interest.

 In this paper, the variables in our samples are the organic content and its maturity.
-We collected immature peat samples and we developed a method to simulate natural maturation through hydrous pyrolysis and then incorporated immature and mature OM in synthetic shales that are subsequently compacted to study their dielectric and elastic behaviour.
+We collected immature peat samples and we developed a method to simulate natural maturation through hydrous pyrolysis and then incorporate immature and mature OM in synthetic shales that are subsequently compacted to study their dielectric and elastic behaviour.
 We will present how OM and maturity affect the liquid/plastic transition of compacting sediments, the development of elastic and dielectric anisotropy and the conductivity of shales.